 - Veterinary offices

-- Many big-box retailers like Lowes, Home Depot, Home Goods, TJ Maxx and Hobby Lobby are pet friendly and have public restrooms.
+- Many retailers like ACE Hardware, Hobby Lobby, Home Depot, Home Goods, Lowes, and TJ Maxx are pet friendly and have public restrooms.
 Just be sure to ask before bringing your pet inside!

 You may need to leave your pet alone in the car for a few minutes to use the restroom or pick up food.
 If so, these steps will ensure your pet is safe and comfortable: